-Other than that, the main thing to do in Boca is just kick it on la playa.
-There’s a small beach here (or no beach at all in the rainy season sometimes) and a few restaurants overlooking it.
+Besides that, the main thing to do in Boca is kick it on la playa.
+There’s a tiny beach here (or no beach at all in the rainy season sometimes) and a few restaurants overlooking it.

 When I think of hanging out in Boca, I picture myself sitting at one of those places with a plate of ceviche, some fish tacos, and an ice-cold Pacifico.
 That’s about all you need for a good afternoon, mis amigos.

-While the local restaurants and taco stands are great, there’s also a fine dining experience to be had over here.
+While the Boca de Tomatlan restaurants and taco stands have some of the best seafood around Puerto Vallarta, there’s also a fine dining experience to be had over here.

-Speaking of boats, it’s easy to hire one for the day here in Boca.
-If you have a group, it’s definitely worth it to split a boat rental for a few hours to visit the beaches south of Boca and do a bit of snorkeling.
+Speaking of boats, hiring one for the day here in Boca is easy.
+If you have a group, it’s worth splitting a boat rental for a few hours to visit the beaches south of Boca and do a bit of snorkeling.

 Sergio and his tours come highly recommended, and he charges a reasonable rate.
 Click here to check out his options.

-The Vallarta Botanical Gardens are also just a 15-minute drive away, so you could visit them easily on the same day trip.
+The Vallarta Botanical Gardens are also just a 15-minute drive away, so you could visit them easily on the same day.

 Boca de Tomatlan hotels

-Most people just visit Boca de Tomatlan on a day trip from PV, so there aren’t a ton of options for accommodation here.
+Most people visit Boca on a day trip, so there aren’t a ton of options for accommodation here.

-I’ve walked around town a bunch and poked around on both Booking and Airbnb, so I at least have a few recommendations for you.
+I’ve walked around town a bunch and poked around on both Booking and Airbnb, so I at least have a few recommendations for Boca de Tomatlan hotels.